 If It Swims, It Flies: In the games, the Dragonship Destiny can only travel by land and sea.
 However, in the Childhood's End manga, the Dragonship Destiny somehow gains the ability to fly as well.
 Leo explains it as being possible through sheer righteousness and willpower.

 Infallible Babble: Ruby takes any and every opportunity to remind people that she is not a cat, she is a baby Red Dragon.
+No one in-universe takes her seriously, but the audience knows she's right.

 Large Ham: Ghaleon is at least as hammy as before, if not more so.